radical-cybertools/radical.repex.at/docs/source/pages/multidimexamples.rst

 **********************************

 In addition to one-dimensional REMD simulations, RepEx also supports multi-dimensional REMD simulations.
-With Amber Kernel currently supported are two three-dimensional usecases:
+For the Amber Kernel, we currently support two three-dimensional scenarios:
  - TSU-REMD with one Temperature, one Salt Concentraiton and one Umbrella restraint dimension

  - TUU-REMD with one Temperature dimension and two Umbrella restraint dimensions